The three most famous museums

 The National Gallery is the most relevant art museum in London and one of the most famous worldwide.
 Find out more about the National Gallery.

 The atomic bomb, a human torpedo, tanks and military aircrafts are housed in the Imperial War Museum of London.
+Find out all about it here.

 Two nice surprises